joshbegley/nyt-latest/README.md

 **When Did This Rug Become ‘The’ Rug?**\
-`There are a million Moroccan Berger knockoffs but — like the Amazon coat before it — one particular brand and pattern is winning.`\
+`There are a million Moroccan Berber knockoffs but — like the Amazon coat before it — one particular brand and pattern is winning.`\
 https://nytimes.com/2021/01/13/style/moroccan-trellis-rug.html?searchResultPosition=1

 **No Bubble for the N.B.A.
 Season?
 It’s a Problem**\